Maths Curriculum Intent

 It is essential that children develop a conceptual understanding of mathematics.
 Concepts are introduced through using a concrete, pictorial, abstract approach to develop conceptual understanding which will enable children to work with abstract concepts.
 Concrete is the ‘doing’ stage, using concrete objects to model problems (e.g. Base 10, Numicon).
 Pictorial is the ‘seeing’ stage, using representations of the objects to model problems (e.g. Bar Model).
 Abstract is the ‘symbolic’ stage, where children are able to use abstract symbols to model problems, this is introduced when children are have a secure understanding of the ‘concrete’ and ‘pictorial.’

 Automatic recall of number facts is an essential skill that is utilised across the mathematics curriculum and beyond.
 It enables children to become fluent with more demanding areas of the mathematics curriculum as they are not relying on counting procedures.
-By the end of Year 4 children are expected to be able to recall and use multiplication facts and related division facts up to 12 x 12 (National Curriculum, 2014).
+This reduces cognitive overload.
+By the end of Year 4, children are expected to be able to recall and use multiplication facts and related division facts up to 12 x 12 (National Curriculum, 2014).
 Being able to recall times table facts and related division facts makes a huge difference to children’s application across the mathematics curriculum and beyond.

 At Sunnyside Primary Academy children engage in ‘Fast Maths’ to support their learning of number facts and times tables.
 Children have timed activities to develop rapid recall and love the rock music we use alongside it!
 They begin with number bond recall and progress to multiplication and division facts.
 Times Tables Rock Stars is used to support Fast Maths, which children also practise as part of their homework.